 Bring it to life

-We have focused on this principle more this year.
-Year 6 took part in the Q&A sessions with employers (run by Skills Builder) and a Junior Citizenship Scheme event.
+Throughout the past few years we have focused on this principle.
+Year 6 have taken part in Q&A sessions with employers (run by Skills Builder) and a Junior Citizenship Scheme event.
 Both of these enabled the children to discuss how the skills are used within different jobs.
 During our 'Inspire Me Day' we had members of the community discuss their jobs with the children and lead presentations/workshops.
 The guests were asked to refer to the skills they use in their jobs with a particular focus on Aiming High.
 The parents and volunteers included this language on their slides and in discussions and children were left inspired and informed as to how the skills apply to their future lives (which is one of our aims for our curriculum).
-The whole school also took part in the Crime Scene Challenge Day during STEAM week.
+The whole school also took part in the Crime Scene Challenge Day during STEAM (Science, Technology, Engineering, Art & Mathematics) week.
 Staff dressed up as the characters and children applied all the skills throughout the day to work out who committed the crime.
-The whole school was buzzing with energy that day!
+The whole school was buzzing with energy.

 What's next